jiyoungk-0/KittyAdventure/README.md

-# Kitty Adventure Assets
+# Kitty Adventure Resource

-**Kitty Adventure Assets** repository contains all the necessary files for the "Kitty Adventure" game.
+**Kitty Adventure Resource** repository contains all the necessary files for the "Kitty Adventure" game.
 This includes images, sounds, and music that are required to run the game.

 ## Asset List